 If you want to chat with other users you can connect to the IRC chat room.
 Under Linux Mint simply launch "HexChat" from the menu.
-If you're using Linux Mint with KDE simply launch "Konversation" from the menu.
 If you're using another operating system or another IRC client make sure to connect to the "irc.spotchat.org" server and to join the channels "#linuxmint-help" and "#linuxmint-chat".

-Linux Mint uses Ubuntu repositories (more on what this means later) and is fully compatible with it so most of the resources, articles, tutorials, and software made for Ubuntu also work for Linux Mint.
+Linux Mint uses Ubuntu repositories (more on what this means later) and is fully compatible with it so most of the resources, articles, tutorials, and software made for

+Ubuntu also work for Linux Mint.
 If you can't find help on a specific subject, make sure to search on the same subject for Ubuntu.